Welcome to our growing collection of ESL games and activities for adult English learners as well as all the necessary printables.

-When teaching English as a second language to adult learners, games and fun activities are just as important as when teaching younger age groups.These fun adult-oriented ESL activities will help you to build class cohesion, raise energy levels and most importantly, provide a framework that motivates learners to produce the target language.
+When teaching English as a second language to adult learners, games and fun activities can be just as important as when teaching younger age groups.These fun adult-oriented ESL games and activities will help you to build class cohesion, raise energy levels and most importantly, provide a framework that motivates learners to produce the target language.

 This section contains games and activities which can be used as warmers or fillers.
 Get your students loosened up before moving on to more challenging tasks.
 Posts include the big list of no preparation warm ups and pass the bomb.